shrage/atavya/.ai/work_units/WU-009_rich_text_standardization.md

 ## Components to Update

 ### 1. RichTextField
-- **Status**: ✅ Completed
+- **Status**: Completed
 - **Description**: Update the existing RichTextField to use the core RichTextEditor
 - **Implementation Details**:
-  - [x] Replace the current implementation with the new RichTextEditor
+  - Replace the current implementation with the new RichTextEditor
-  - [x] Ensure all existing props are properly passed through
+  - Ensure all existing props are properly passed through
-  - [x] Update stories to showcase the new features
+  - Update stories to showcase the new features
-  - [x] Add migration guide for existing users
+  - Add migration guide for existing users

 ### 2. MessageComposer
-- **Status**: ✅ Completed
+- **Status**: Completed
 - **Description**: Update the message composer to use the core RichTextEditor
 - **Implementation Details**:
-  - [x] Replace the current rich text implementation with RichTextEditor
+  - Replace the current rich text implementation with RichTextEditor
-  - [x] Integrate file attachment functionality
+  - Integrate file attachment functionality
-  - [x] Ensure mentions work properly in the messaging context
+  - Ensure mentions work properly in the messaging context
-  - [x] Add support for slash commands for quick actions
+  - Add support for slash commands for quick actions

 ### 3. CommentField
-- **Status**: ✅ Completed
+- **Status**: Completed
 - **Description**: Update the comment field to use the core RichTextEditor
 - **Implementation Details**:
-  - [x] Replace the current implementation with RichTextEditor
+  - Replace the current implementation with RichTextEditor
-  - [x] Configure appropriate feature flags for comment context
+  - Configure appropriate feature flags for comment context
-  - [x] Ensure proper integration with the comment thread component
+  - Ensure proper integration with the comment thread component
-  - [x] Add support for @mentions and file attachments
+  - Add support for @mentions and file attachments

 ### 4. EmailTemplateEditor
-- **Status**: ✅ Completed
+- **Status**: Completed
 - **Description**: Update the email template editor to use the core RichTextEditor
 - **Implementation Details**:
-  - [x] Replace the current implementation with RichTextEditor
+  - Replace the current implementation with RichTextEditor
-  - [x] Add support for template variables
+  - Add support for template variables
-  - [x] Ensure HTML email compatibility
+  - Ensure HTML email compatibility
-  - [x] Add specialized blocks for email components (header, footer, button, etc.)
+  - Add specialized blocks for email components (header, footer, button, etc.)

 ### 5. MarkdownField
-- **Status**: ✅ Completed
+- **Status**: Completed
 - **Description**: Create a new field that uses RichTextEditor but outputs markdown
 - **Implementation Details**:
-  - [x] Create new component extending RichTextEditor
+  - Create new component extending RichTextEditor
-  - [x] Add HTML to Markdown conversion
+  - Add HTML to Markdown conversion
-  - [x] Add Markdown to HTML conversion
+  - Add Markdown to HTML conversion
-  - [x] Ensure proper preview functionality
+  - Ensure proper preview functionality

 ### 6. InlineEditableText
-- **Status**: ✅ Completed
+- **Status**: Completed
 - **Description**: Update the inline editable text component to use RichTextEditor
 - **Implementation Details**:
-  - [x] Replace the current implementation with a simplified RichTextEditor
+  - Replace the current implementation with a simplified RichTextEditor
-  - [x] Configure appropriate feature flags for inline editing
+  - Configure appropriate feature flags for inline editing
-  - [x] Ensure smooth transition between view and edit modes
+  - Ensure smooth transition between view and edit modes
-  - [x] Maintain the compact UI appropriate for inline editing
+  - Maintain the compact UI appropriate for inline editing

 ## Technical Requirements